The Formal Theory of Monads, Univalently: Eilenberg-Moore Objects

 Next we define the action on morphisms.
 Suppose that we have $f, g : x \onecell \emob{e}$ and a 2-cell $\theta : f \twocell g$.
 We need to construct a 2-cell $\comp{f}{\emmor{e}} \twocell \comp{g}{\emmor{e}}$, for which we take $\theta \whiskerr \emmor{e}$. \end{construction}

-\begin{prop}[\coqident{Bicategories.Limits.EilenbergMooreObjects}{is_universal_em_cone_weq_is_em_universal_em_cone}] Let $e$ be an Eilenberg-Moore cone.
+\begin{prop}[\coqident{Bicategories.Limits.EilenbergMooreObjects}{is_universal_em_cone_weq_is_em_universal_em_cone}] Let $e$ be an Eilenberg-Moore cone in a locally univalent bicategory.
 Then $e$ is universal if and only if for every $x$ the functor $\emfunctoralt{x}{e}$ is an adjoint equivalence. \end{prop}